The Continuing Education Cell (CEC) is designed to meet the continuing and non formal education needs of the local industry,

 |Ms.Reeba R||Assistant Professor (CSE)|

 |Ms.Asha Rani||Assistant Professor (Chemistry)|

-•To enhance equal opportunities for education of minorities.
+•To enhance equal opportunities for the education of minorities.

 •To facilitate financial support to students from minority communities from State/Central governmental and other sources.

 •Provide awareness among the minority students regarding various scholarships program of State /Central Government